PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

 Prerequisites:

-* An `update_default_resources.c` file, created with the `manifest-tool` when you [built your device's first image](../first-image/preparing-device-management-sources.html#creating-an-update-resources-file).<!--what if they got an image from us?-->
+* An `update_default_resources.c` file, created with the `manifest-tool` when you [built your device's first image](../first-image/preparing-device-management-sources.html#creating-an-update-resources-file).<!--what if they got an image from us?--><!--I put this below - I'm not sure where it fits now - did they need to do it earlier?-->
 * An API key from [Pelion Device Management](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html).
 Be sure to copy the key when prompted.

 To provision your device: